COVID-19: PLANNING FOR THE WORST IS WHAT WE DO HERE

 YOUR ESTATE PLAN

-It is always vitally important to have ready access to your own critically important legal documents, including your medical directives (to allow the people you trust to access your medical records, contact your health insurance providers on your behalf, and express your wishes and manage your transportation to or admission or discharge to or from any medical facilities).
+It is always vitally important for you as a legal adult over the age of 18 to have ready access to your own critically important legal documents, including your medical directives (to allow the people you trust to access your medical records, contact your health insurance providers on your behalf, and express your wishes and manage your transportation to or admission or discharge to or from any medical facilities).
 Your financial powers of attorney can also help ensure continuity of management of your bank accounts and bill-paying in the event of your temporary inability to do so yourself.

 All DGVE law clients who have completed their estate plans with us should already have complete sets of their comprehensive estate planning legal documents both on paper and in electronic format (the electronic format depends on the year in which we last saw you!).
 Any clients who need copies of their legal documents can contact our office for assistance.
 Our clients should also remind their trusted loved ones that our firm is here to help our clients and their trusted agents as needed.